klaxxon/contextDemo/README.md

 mainCtx, cancel := context.WithCancel(context.Background())
 ```
 <br/>
 Each child creates their own context off of the parent.
-This allows a call to the parent cancel() to propogate through to the children.<br/>
+This allows a call to the parent cancel() to propogate through to the children but still provides the child the ability to cancel just their own children.<br/>

 ```
 mctx, cancel := context.WithCancel(ctx)